Welcome to Accord Care & Support Age Matters

 Community Engagement Centre

-Our Community Engagement Centre will be delivering a range of activities throughout the week which aim to provide interest for a wide range of people aged 50+ .
+Our Community Engagement Centre delivers a range of activities throughout the week which aim to engage a wide range of people aged 50+ .

 Our activities promote both physical and emotional well-being, as well as providing a great venue for people to come together, socialise and meet new people.